sgonzalesallan/WarpSDK-iOS/README.md

 var updatedAt = alien.updatedAt
 ```

-Note that these fields cannot be retrieved via the `.objectForKey(key:String)` method.
+Note that these fields cannot be retrieved via the `.objectForKey(key: String)` method.

 ### Updating Objects

-Whenever you use `.save()` or `Warp Queries` to save/retrieve objects, you can modify the keys of these objects directly using the same `.setObject(value:AnyObject, forKey:String)` method.
+Whenever you use `.save()` or `Warp Queries` to save/retrieve objects, you can modify the keys of these objects directly using the same `.setObject(value: AnyObject, forKey: String)` method.
 Warp automatically knows that you've updated these fields and prepares the object for updating.

 For example, after the `.save()` method: